atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 DSL and the standard TypeScript `.ts` extension when written in TypeScript.
 You can safely intermix Rug DSL and TypeScript Rugs in the same archive.
 Rug files should placed in the following locations within a _Rug archive_.
-Rug editors should be in `.atomist/editors`, Rug executors should be in `.atomist/executors`, and Rug reviewers should be in `.atomist/reviewers`.
+Rug editors and generators should be in `.atomist/editors`, Rug executors should be in `.atomist/executors`, and Rug reviewers should be in `.atomist/reviewers`.

 BDD-style tests for your Rugs are strongly recommended and should be located within a `.atomist/tests` directory and have the `.rt`